Joseph Beyrle

 Joseph Robert Beyrle (pron.
-BYE-er-lee) (Джозеф Вильямович Байерли; romanized: Dzhozef Vilyamovich Bayyerli; August 25, 1923 – December 12, 2004) is the only known American soldier to have served in combat with both the United States Army and the Soviet Red Army in World War II.
+BYE-er-lee) (Джозеф Роберт Байерли; romanized: Dzhozef Robert Bayyerli; August 25, 1923 – December 12, 2004) was the only known American soldier to have served in combat with both the United States Army and the Soviet Red Army in World War II.
 He took part in Mission Albany, the airborne landings of the 101st Airborne Division on June 5–6, 1944, as a member of the 506th Parachute Infantry Regiment.
 He was captured by the Germans and sent east as a prisoner of war.

 After several unsuccessful attempts, Beyrle escaped from the German Stalag III-C in January 1945 and joined a Soviet tank battalion under the command of Aleksandra Samusenko.
 Wounded, he was evacuated and eventually made his way to the United States in April 1945.
 Beyrle died in 2004 and was buried at Arlington National Cemetery.
 His son John Beyrle later became the United States Ambassador to Russia.

 Early life

-Joseph Beyrle was the third of seven children born to William and Elizabeth Beyrle, whose parents had come to America from Germany in the 1800s.
+Joseph Beyrle was born in Muskegon, Michigan on August 25, 1923.
+He was the fifth of seven children born to William and Elizabeth Beyrle, whose parents had come to America from Germany in the 1800s.
 He was six years old when the Great Depression struck; his father, a factory worker, lost his job.
 The family was evicted from their home and was forced to move in with Joseph's grandmother.
 Some of his earliest memories, Beyrle later told his children, were of standing in government food lines with his father.
+He was noted for his athletic excellence in track and field in high school, but after Pearl Harbor he declined a scholarship at Notre Dame and instead joined the army.

 His two older brothers dropped out of high school and joined the Civilian Conservation Corps, an unemployment work-relief program, sending home enough money to allow the rest of the family to stay together.
 His older sister died of scarlet fever at age 16.

 US Army

 Upon his enlistment, Beyrle volunteered to become a paratrooper, and after completing basic airborne infantry training at Camp Toccoa he was assigned to the 506th Parachute Infantry Regiment of the 101st Airborne Division, the "Screaming Eagles".
 Beyrle specialized in radio communications and demolition, and was first stationed in Ramsbury, England, to prepare for the upcoming Allied invasion from the west.
 After nine months of training, Beyrle completed two missions in occupied France in April and May 1944, delivering gold to the French Resistance.

-On 6 June, D-Day, Beyrle's C-47 came under enemy fire over the Normandy coast, and he was forced to jump from the exceedingly low altitude of 360 ft.
+On June 6, D-Day, Beyrle's C-47 came under enemy fire over the Normandy coast, and he was forced to jump from the exceedingly low altitude of 360 ft.
 After landing in Saint-Côme-du-Mont, Sergeant Beyrle lost contact with his fellow paratroopers, but succeeded in blowing up a power station.
 He performed other sabotage missions before being captured by German soldiers a few days later.